-U.S.-Libyan relations became increasingly strained after the Gaddafi regime the regime removed U.S. oil companies by nationalizing the oil industry.
+U.S.-Libyan relations became increasingly strained during the regime of Muammar Gaddafi.
+The regime removed U.S. oil companies by nationalizing the oil industry, forming the NOC.
 In 1972, the United States recalled its ambassador, and U.S. embassy staff members were withdrawn from Tripoli in December 1979.

 After almost two decades of tension and severing diplomatic relations between Libya and the United States, the two countries restarted the process of normalizing bilateral relations.
 U.S. diplomatic personnel reopened the U.S. interest section in Tripoli on February 8, 2004.
-The mission was upgraded to a U.S. liaison office on June 28, 2004, and to a full embassy on May 31, 2006.
-Libya reestablished its diplomatic presence in Washington with the opening of an interest section on July 8, 2004, which was subsequently upgraded to a liaison office in December 2004 and to a full embassy on May 31, 2006.
+The mission was upgraded to a U.S. liaison office on June 28 of the same year, and designated as a full embassy on May 31, 2006.
+Libya re-established its diplomatic presence in Washington with the opening of an interest section on July 8, 2004, which was subsequently upgraded to a liaison office in December 2004 and made into a full embassy on May 31, 2006.

 Relations were again severely strained by the outbreak of the 2011 Libyan Revolution on March 17, 2011.
-The United States relaunched its relations with Libya’s new authorities on July 2011 by formally recognizing Libya’s National Transnational Council as Libya's sole legitimate authority, and it reaccredited Mr. Aujali as Libya's ambassador on August 15, 2011.
-J. Christopher Stevens was designated as U.S. ambassador to Libya in May 2012.
+The United States relaunched its relations with Libya’s new authorities on July 2011 by formally recognizing Libya’s National Transitional Council as Libya's sole legitimate authority, and it reaccredited Mr. Aujali as Libya's ambassador on August 15, 2011.
+In turn, J. Christopher Stevens was designated as the U.S. ambassador to Libya in May 2012.

 On September 11, 2012, following the attack on the U.S. consulate in Benghazi, which killed four Americans including Ambassador J. Christopher Stevens, Libyan-U.S. relations witnessed a new stage.